apollographql/apollo-client-nextjs/RFC.md

   BB ->> BB: rehydration render
 ```

-Note that in both of these scenarios, all we *maybe* have control over on the SSR side is when to send data from the SSR Apollo Client instance to the stream/to the Apollo Client instance in the Browser.
+In both of these scenarios, about the only control we have during the SSR pass is when to stream data from the SSR Apollo Client instance to the browser.
-We could have the choice of either moving data over immediately when we receive it, or when the suspense boundary resolves.
+Ideally we'd have the choice to either move data to the client immediately as we receive it, or as the suspense boundary resolves.
-At this point in time, we can only do the latter, as React does not provide means of injecting into the stream at arbitrary points in time.
+Unfortunately we can only do the latter, as React does not a mechanism of injecting data into the stream at arbitrary points in time.

-### How to get data over
+### Approaches for transferring data from the server to the client

-#### NextJs option: `useServerInsertedHTML` (which is meant for CSS)
+#### Option: Use Next.js `useServerInsertedHTML` hook (meant for CSS)

-NextJS has the `useServerInsertedHTML` hook that allows components to dump HTML out, which will then be inserted into the DOM by `getServerInsertedHTML`.
+Next.js has a [`useServerInsertedHTML`](https://beta.nextjs.org/docs/styling/css-in-js#configuring-css-in-js-in-app) hook that allows components to dump arbitrary HTML into the stream, which will then be inserted into the DOM by `getServerInsertedHTML`.
 That code will be dumped out right before React starts rehydrating a suspense boundary.

-We are currently [using this mechanism](https://github.com/apollographql/apollo-client-nextjs/blob/c622586533e0f2ac96b692a5106642373c3c45c6/package/src/ssr/RehydrationContext.tsx#L52), although we use the inner `ServerInsertedHTMLContext` directly, as it gives us more control over how we inject data.
+This is the [mechanism we're using](https://github.com/apollographql/apollo-client-nextjs/blob/c622586533e0f2ac96b692a5106642373c3c45c6/package/src/ssr/RehydrationContext.tsx#L52), though we use the inner `ServerInsertedHTMLContext` directly as it gives us more control over how we inject data.

-#### Generic option: pipe into the stream
+#### Option: Pipe directly into the stream

-This was Dans initial suggestion.
+This was [@gaearon](https://github.com/gaearon)'s initial suggestion.

 If we would get access to the `ReadableStream/PipeableStream` instance that is used to transfer data to the server, we could use that to inject data into the stream directly.